Galadou/so_long/README.md

 This little game is a project named so_long, coming from the 42 school.
 Made in 180 hour and < 2k lines of codes.
 (I'm a begginner in programming, sorry for the no optimized code)

+IF YOU USE WSL (linux for windows), IDK WHY SONG ISNT WORKING WELL...
+If you have any idea of how fix that, contact me on discord : galadou